 Other SailMail members use the SailMail's world-wide network of SSB-Pactor radio stations, but also carry Iridium or other satellite communications in addition as a backup and for urgent communications in times of difficult HF propagation.

 Finally, some SailMail members primarily access the SailMail email system via their satellite system, taking advantage of SailMail's efficient communications protocol, compression, and filtering to minimize their satellite time and cost.
 Some of these members also carry a Pactor modem for use with their SSB as a backup communications system to their satellite system.

 The SailMail Association's network of HF private coast stations provide worldwide coverage.
-Every SailMail station provides service in Pactor, Pactor-II and Pactor-III.
+Every SailMail station provides service in Pactor, Pactor-II, Pactor-III, and Pactor 4.
 SailMail's stations and their frequencies are as follows:

 |Location||Callsign||Frequencies in kHz|

 |WQLI952||5881.4, 7971.4, 10343, 13971, 13986, 18624, 22917.4|

 |KZN508||2656.4, 5876.4, 7961.4, 7981.4, 10331, 13998, 18618, 18630|